Augustana (band)

-Augustana is an American rock band from San Diego, California that has released five albums and an EP while being signed to Epic Records and Razor & Tie.
+Augustana is an American rock band based in San Diego, California.
+The band formed in 2002 in southern Illinois and have released six studio albums and six EPs while being signed to Epic Records and Razor & Tie.
 They are best known for their song "Boston" and the album All the Stars and Boulevards.
-They are fronted by Daniel Layus, who is the only remaining member of the band.
+The band currently consists of singer, guitarist and pianist Daniel Layus, guitarist Chris Sachtleben and bassist Jared Palomar.

 History

-Early career
+Early years (2002–2004)

-In Autumn 2002 at Greenville University in Illinois, Dan Layus brought friends Josiah Rosen, Kyle Baker, and Simeon Lohrmann together to write and create music.
-They began out by re-recording the song "More than a Love Song" which Dan had written for his high school girlfriend while living in California.
-They originally wanted to call themselves The Looking Glass, but after discovering another band of the same name they chose "Augustana" instead.
-A full-length debut album, Midwest Skies and Sleepless Mondays was recorded in the home recording studio of Jon King.
+Lead vocalist and keyboardist Daniel Layus and guitarist Josiah Rosen were studying contemporary Christian music at Greenville University when Augustana formed in Autumn 2002 in Illinois.
+Layus brought Rosen and friends Kyle Baker and Simeon Lohrmann together to write and create music.
 The album was released in the Spring of 2003 and only 1000 copies were produced, however, early buzz and reviews were primarily positive.
 Later that year the band recorded and released 25 copies of the Mayfield EP.

 Dan Layus decided to move back to Southern California with bandmate Josiah Rosen, where they eventually found their drummer, Justin South.
 The band joined numerous tours with artists such as Switchfoot, Maroon 5, The Fray, Counting Crows, Dashboard Confessional, O.A.R., Snow Patrol, The Damnwells, Goo Goo Dolls, Acceptance, Cartel, and OneRepublic, as well as having their own headlining tours.

 All the Stars and Boulevards (2005–2007)

 All the Stars and Boulevards was released September 6, 2005, and reached #1 on the Billboard Top Heatseekers chart and #96 on the Billboard Top 200 chart.
 The first single from the album, "Boston", was released in 2005.
 This version differs from the one on their debut album, Midwest Skies and Sleepless Mondays.
 The album was made available exclusively at Best Buy stores, and the Best Buy website, where it was sold out by the following day.
 The new features on this re-release are a re-mixed version of "Wasteland"; a new track named "Marie"; and acoustic versions and music videos of "Boston" and "Stars and Boulevards".
 Their most recognizable song is "Boston" which made it all the way to 34 on the Billboard top 100, as well as appearing on television shows Scrubs, Smallville, Hidden Palms, and One Tree Hill.
+On January 3, 2007, they performed it when they appeared as the musical guest on the Late Show with David Letterman (S14.E71).
 Leonard Hofstadter is heard singing it in the third episode of Season 1 of The Big Bang Theory.
 Josiah Rosen left the band soon after.
 At the beginning of 2007, the band embarked on their second headlining tour, supported by Vega4.
 The band also opened for Chris Carrabba of Dashboard Confessional in late 2007.